neuroretransmit/model-of-malevolence/README.md

 Each compromized node will download a generated binary with their own personal key into the private Tor network.
 This binary will be configured to hit the private Tor directory server and join the botnet and inform it's cluster's C2.

+### Broadcasts

+As previously described, C2s can broadcast messages to each other - these hold special purposes.

+* Get cluster info
+  * Traverse the graph of bots and trigger information reports from Elastic beat agents
+*

 ## Super spreading

 Your botnet is already growing at an exponential rate at the leaf clusters still being constructed but the infection rate isn't